flyntwp/flynt-core/README.md

 composer require flyntwp/flynt-core
 ```

+Now activate the WordPress plugin and you're good to go.

 ## Usage

 The simplest way of using Flynt Core can be demonstrated with the following *Hello, world* example: